Reef: Mounds

-One definition distinguishes reefs from mounds as follows: both are considered to be varieties of organosedimentary buildups – sedimentary features, built by the interaction of organisms and their environment, that have synoptic relief and whose biotic composition differs from that found on and beneath the surrounding sea floor.
-Reefs are held up by a macroscopic skeletal framework.
-Coral reefs are an example of this kind.
-Corals and calcareous algae grow on top of one another and form a three-dimensional framework that is modified in various ways by other organisms and inorganic processes.
-By contrast, mounds lack a macroscopic skeletal framework.
-Mounds are built by microorganisms or by organisms that don't grow a skeletal framework.
+Both mounds and reefs are considered to be varieties of organosedimentary buildups, which are sedimentary features, built by the interaction of organisms and their environment.
+These interactions have a synoptic relief and whose biotic composition differs from that found on and beneath the surrounding sea floor.
+However, reefs are held up by a macroscopic skeletal framework, as what is seen on coral reefs.
+Corals and calcareous algae grow on top of one another, forming a three-dimensional framework that is modified in various ways by other organisms and inorganic processes.

+Conversely, mounds lack a macroscopic skeletal framework.
+Instead, they are built by microorganisms or by organisms that also lack a skeletal framework.
 A microbial mound might be built exclusively or primarily by cyanobacteria.
 Examples of biostromes formed by cyanobacteria occur in the Great Salt Lake in Utah, United States, and in Shark Bay on the coast of Western Australia.

-Cyanobacteria do not have skeletons, and individuals are microscopic.
-Cyanobacteria can encourage the precipitation or accumulation of calcium carbonate to produce distinct sediment bodies in composition that have relief on the seafloor.
-Cyanobacterial mounds were most abundant before the evolution of shelly macroscopic organisms, but they still exist today; stromatolites are microbial mounds with a laminated internal structure.
-Bryozoans and crinoids, common contributors to marine sediments during the Mississippian, for instance, produced a very different kind of mound.
-Bryozoans are small and the skeletons of crinoids disintegrate.
-However, bryozoan and crinoid meadows can persist over time and produce compositionally distinct bodies of sediment with depositional relief.
+Cyanobacteria do not have skeletons, and individual organisms are microscopic.
+However, they can encourage the precipitation or accumulation of calcium carbonate to produce distinct sediment bodies in composition that have relief on the seafloor.
+Cyanobacterial mounds were most abundant before the evolution of shelly macroscopic organisms, but they still exist today.
+Stromatolites, for instance, are microbial mounds with a laminated internal structure.
+Whereas, bryozoans and crinoids, common contributors to marine sediments during the Mississippian period, produce a different kind of mound.
+Although bryozoans are small and crinoid skeletons disintegrate, bryozoan and crinoid meadows can persist over time and produce compositionally distinct bodies of sediment with depositional relief.

 The Proterozoic Belt Supergroup contains evidence of possible microbial mat and dome structures similar to stromatolite and chicken reef complexes.

 Geologic

 Rocky reefs are underwater outcrops of rock projecting above the adjacent unconsolidated surface with varying relief.
-They can be found in depth ranges from intertidal to deep water, and provide a substrate for a large range of sessile benthic organisms, and shelter for a large range of mobile organisms.
+They can be found in depth ranges from intertidal to deep water and provide a substrate for a large range of sessile benthic organisms, and shelter for a large range of mobile organisms.
+They are often located in sub-tropical, temperate, and sub-polar latitudes.